TheClassic36/Revert-DAF-Sounds/README.md

 # Revert DAF Sounds
-A simple Euro Truck Simulator 2 mod that reverts the v1.47 DAF 2021 truck sounds back to v1.46.
+A simple Euro Truck Simulator 2 mod that reverts the v1.47 DAF 2021 truck sounds back to their v1.46 counterparts.

 ## Downloads